dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.56/_index.md

 **CACTWO-6776 {{< rawhtml >}}<span style="color:#2a7d1f">(Important)</span>{{< /rawhtml >}}**

 The SOI and ROM values in a Physician Query were sometimes not matching the ROM and SOI values of the Shift Reason screen.
-If the site is using 3M and an account has both an APR for a primary grouper and an additional APR as a secondary or tertiary, the values will always match the SOI and ROM calculations of the primary APR instead of the latter APR.
+If the site is using Solventum and an account has both an APR for a primary grouper and an additional APR as a secondary or tertiary, the values will always match the SOI and ROM calculations of the primary APR instead of the latter APR.